kdbanman/macros/doc/backend.md

 ## Communication

-client communication modules use closure-guarded player ids and game ids. server communication module tries to make sure ip address, game id, and player ids match as expected to prevent nefarious action.

 - client index query is served setup.js:
-    - player configures a game
+    - player configures a game from config app
-        - places BLOCK and BASE
-        - chooses start drop and start trans amounts
-        - chooses omni mode or not (possibly for testing only)
-    - player commits level to server
+    - player commits game seed to server via url api, http post, ...
-    - server readies the url with game.js for that game
+    - server readies the url with seeded game
     - player directed to that url with game.js
+    - player client served game engine, waiting for seed

 - client game/<game_id> url query is served game.js
-    - each player places DROP and commits readiness
     - server waits for all players to commit readiness
-    - game begins, server now denies other game url queries
+    - game begins, server now locks players to current users
+        - other connections are viewers or refused
     - client combined view and controller renders engine output and serves local player commands to server
     - server waits for client command packets from all clients